tsmith512/tsmithcreative/2016-02-git-interactive-adding/README.md

 ![Patch Mode](images/patch-mode.gif)

+_\* Don't include compiled CSS/minified assets if you can avoid it, this repo includes it because of build process reasons._

 After selecting or rejecting individual hunks, I've built this staging area, which would only commit the differences I had selected in the Feature module.
 I'll repeat this process for the rest of my unstaged changes.